SR5-FoundryVTT/SR5-FoundryVTT/README.md

 ### Opposed Test
 - What kind of test the opposition has to make, leave blank if none
 ## Chummer Import
-Chummer Import should be considered Experimental
+Chummer Import should be considered Experimental.
+The importer itself is found in the 'Misc' tab on the character sheet.
 ### A few rules to follow
 **The Import Is Not Perfect**
 - Cleanup is needed, mostly on weapons.